imaurer/awesome-llm-json/README.md

 # awesome-decentralized-llm

-Collection of resources to build products you can "own" or to perform reproducible research.
+Collection of LLM resources that can be used to build products you can "own" or to perform reproducible research.

 Remember [*not your model, not your product.*](https://twitter.com/imaurer/status/1642524451009880065?s=20).